-Visit to Upper Sûre Natural Park and Esch-sur-Sûre
+Visit Upper Sûre Natural Park and Esch-sur-Sûre

 Part of the Upper Sûre Natural Park, Esch-sur-Sûre is a small village set in the mountain alongside the Sûre river.
 A ruined manor-house built in AD 927 is a domineering sight in this village.
-At its outskirts is of course the nature park that consists of plateaus, narrow valleys with wooded slopes, and the lake of the Upper Sûre dam.
+At its outskirts is, of course, the nature park that consists of plateaus, narrow valleys with wooded slopes, and the lake of the Upper Sûre dam.

 Going around the Luxembourg Ardennes—Battle of the Bulge

 The Ardennes is actually a region of extensive forests, rough terrain, rolling hills and ridges formed by the geological features of the Ardennes mountain range and the Moselle and Meuse River basins.
-It starts in southeast Belgium extending into Luxembourg, Germany and France.
-In the Luxembourg Ardennes you’ll find high forested plateaus, sheer cliffs, wooded hills, and hidden valleys; as well as numerous castles, fortresses, and fortified farms rising out of the hilltops.
+It starts in southeast Belgium extending into Luxembourg, Germany, and France.
+In the Luxembourg Ardennes, you’ll find high forested plateaus, sheer cliffs, wooded hills, and hidden valleys; as well as numerous castles, fortresses, and fortified farms rising out of the hilltops.